-Verizon now offering 500MB Share Everything plan for $40 per monthAlex Wagner - Deputy Managing Editor, News Desk
+Verizon now offering 500MB Share Everything plan for $40 per monthAlex Wagner - Editorial Director of News and Content

 Verizon's Share Everything plans have now been available for a little over a year, offering monthly data allotment options as high as 20GB and as low as 1GB.
 That 1GB bucket may not sound like much to some smartphone addicts, but for light data users or those folks that are constantly near a Wi-Fi connection, even 1GB may be too much.
 Today Verizon is accommodating those folks that just nibble on megabytes by adding an even smaller Share Everything plan.